-Masters of Science in Mathematics
+Master of Science in Mathematics

-The Master of Science in mathematics program is designed to provide a graduate level education for students who intend to teach at various levels, students who will continue or seek employment within the industrial sector, and students who intend to continue their education beyond the master’s level at other institutions.
+The UT Tyler mathematics MS degree program provides a graduate level education for students who intend to teach at various levels, continue or seek employment within the industrial sector, or continue their education beyond the master’s level at other institutions.

-- A satisfactory grade point average on all prior advanced level (junior, senior, and graduate) work taken
+- A satisfactory grade point average on all prior advanced level (junior, senior, and graduate) work taken.

-Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, first generation college graduate, multilingual proficiency, geographic region of residence, and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.
+Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, first generation college graduate, multilingual proficiency, geographic region of residence and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.

 Each candidate for the degree must complete:

-- A minimum of 36 semester hours of graduate credit which may include a research project or thesis
+- A minimum of 36 semester hours of graduate credit, which may include a research project or thesis.

-- At least two of the following: MATH 5333, MATH 5343, MATH 5352, MATH 5383.
+- At least two of the following courses:

 Candidates for the master’s degree in mathematics must also meet the following requirements:

-- A cumulative 3.0 grade point average on all course work
+- A cumulative 3.0 grade point average on all course work.

-- Only grades of “B” or better can be applied towards the degree.
+- Only grades of B or better can be applied towards the degree.

 and either the thesis, project or an additional area within the students program,